jakobkmar/KSpigot/guide/docs/commands/brigardier.md

 ## Register the command

-The command will be automatically register by default, **if you are initializing it before the end of the `startup` call to your plugin.**
+The command will be automatically registered by default, **if you are initializing it before the end of the `startup` call to your plugin.**

 Otherwise, you can register it manually using the `command.register()` function (where command is the command instance